All eyes on Rahane as 'second string' India take on gutsy New Zealand

 Rahane, with his career on line, gets to lead India may be one last time while 100-Test veteran Ishant Sharma will be praying that young turk Mohammed Siraj doesn't nudge him out.

-Who ever gets into playing XI, Suryakumar Yadav or Shreyas Iyer, there aim will be to reaffirm 'Bombay (not Mumbai) School of Batsmanship' whose philosophy transcends beyond the white-ball riches of Indian Premier League.
+Shreyas Iyer is set for Test debut and would like to reaffirm 'Bombay (not Mumbai) School of Batsmanship' whose philosophy transcends beyond the white-ball riches of Indian Premier League.

+"Shreyas Iyer will be making his debut but I can't reveal anything about combination," skipper Rahane confirmed ahead of the match.

 It is indeed a rarity to find an Indian Test team that is without its hit opening pair of Rohit Sharma and KL Rahul.
 Also missing from line-up is skipper Virat Kohli and a genuine match-winning keeper-batter Rishabh Pant.